-During the early 2000s, a great deal of African paraiba tourmaline rough was mixed and sold with Brazilian material.
-Paraiba tourmalines were first discovered in Paraíba, Brazil in 1989 and caused quite a sensation in the gem world.
+Paraíba tourmalines were first discovered in Paraíba, Brazil in 1989 and caused quite a sensation in the gem world.
 For a time, these vivid-colored, copper-bearing tourmalines were only found in Brazil.
-After tourmalines of similar color and composition were discovered in Nigeria around 2000 and Mozambique in 2005, the term “paraiba tourmaline” was generally used as a trade name for copper-bearing elbaite tourmalines regardless of origin.
+After the discovery of tourmalines of similar color and composition in Nigeria around 2000 and Mozambique in 2005, the gem industry generally used the term "paraíba tourmaline" as a trade name for copper-bearing elbaite tourmalines regardless of origin.
 The American Gem Trade Association and other gemological organizations have adopted this usage.

 The colors of these African stones are truly spectacular.
 They are absolutely top quality.
 The pictures don't do justice to the teal, turquoise, and neon blue colors in these gems.
 It's just hard to believe.

-I like the natural colors as they are, but it's common for African paraiba to be heated just like the Brazilian material.
+I like the natural colors as they are, but it's common for African paraíba to be heated just like the Brazilian material.
 Heating makes the specimens lighter in color and tends to yield basically a uniform color across stones.
 However, this treatment also creates the bright "neon" tones that are in high demand.
-I don’t know what temperatures are used during the heating process.
-It’s a closely guarded process.
+The temperatures used during the heating process remain a closely guarded secret.
 Nobody I knew was talking when I asked.

-There was very little of this material found around 1999 or 2000.
-I have never seen African paraiba rough like this again and probably never will.
+The material found around 1999 or 2000 amounted to very little.
+I have never seen African rough like this again and probably never will.